herzenschein/minimal-qml6-examples/qml6-conan/README.md

 This is a minimal example to learn how to set up Conan so as to fetch and build Qt.

-This project uses the new CMake API for Qt6.
+This project uses the new CMake API for Qt6 and Conan.

 Use this whenever you want to automatically manage your app's dependencies.

 Requirements:

-* conanfile.txt
+* time to compile
-* installing Qt's build dependencies
+* dependencies for Qt's dependencies
-* no manual library linking to Qt, use the convenience variable ${CONAN_LIBS} instead
-* conan_basic_setup()
-* find_package is still needed for the new CMake Qt6 API

 Using Conan requires minimal changes to code, but some preparation before building your project.